hmcts/delete_testing/docs/index.md

         component:     # GitHub repository name without "labs" prefix, e.g. `YourGithubUsername`
    ```

-1. Scroll down to the bottom to the 'Commit changes' section, commit the file and create a pull request.
+1. Scroll down to the bottom to the 'Commit changes' section.
+Select `create a new branch for this commit` and give your branch a name.
+Commit the file and create a pull request.

 1. To complete this section you will need your pull request to be approved, someone on your team should be able to do this.